KubeRocketCI/docs/versioned_docs/version-3.9.0/faq/pipelines.md

 ---

+### Does KubeRocketCI Integrate with GitHub Actions, GitLab CI, or Azure Pipelines for CI/CD?

+KubeRocketCI is built upon [Tekton](../operator-guide/ci/tekton-overview.md) and [Argo CD](../operator-guide/cd/argocd-integration.md) for its CI/CD processes, emphasizing a Kubernetes-native strategy.

+It does not integrate with GitHub Actions, GitLab CI, Azure Pipelines, or similar CI/CD tools.

+This design choice ensures that KubeRocketCI remains `vendor-neutral` and `cloud-agnostic`, allowing it to operate effectively across any Kubernetes environment without reliance on specific CI services or cloud platforms.

+---

 ### How to Re-trigger a Pipeline in KubeRocketCI?

 If you need to re-trigger a pipeline due to a failed run or to incorporate new changes, you have several options available: